MiniZinc/libminizinc/docs/en/mzn_search.rst

         :: restart_linear(1000)
         satisfy

-does not very much sense since the underlying search is deterministic and each restart will just redo the same search as the previous search.
+does not make very much sense since the underlying search is deterministic and each restart will just redo the same search as the previous search.
 Some solvers record the parts of the search tree that have already been searched and avoid them.
 This will mean deterministic restarts will simply